Classical Music Concert FAQs

-Tickets for our Season Preview: Classic Night at Cactus Jack’s, our Colorado Mountain Holiday Concert, and our Annual Gala are a bit different.
+Tickets for our Season Preview: Classic Night at Cactus Jack’s, Colorado Mountain Holiday Concerts, and our Annual Gala are a bit different.
 They are determined prior to the event – so please check on each of the respective event pages.

 What's a good seat?

 The best seat is the one you’re most comfortable in!
 But, for acoustic and listening purposes, the best seat will typically be directly in the center of the hall (horizontally) and about a third of the distance back from the orchestra.
 However, if you prefer to hear a “closer” sound of the orchestra, by all means get up close!
 Likewise, some people really enjoy to sit far away from the orchestra to get a big “soundscape”, which would allow you to experience more of the acoustics / reverberation of the concert hall.
 With all that being said – ECO has no reserved or assigned seating, so if you’d like to get a specific seat, make sure to arrive a bit early!

 ECO has limited reserved parking available for donors at the $10,000+ level, but other than that there is no reserved parking.
 We also do NOT charge a fee to park.
 Our parking situation is pretty simple – there is plenty of parking and you don’t have to pay.
 If you’d like to get a spot that is closer to the hall, we recommend you come a bit early.

 There are several leadership positions within the orchestra.